Is exploring Social Media Pros and Cons your brand’s best friend or its biggest headache?

 MeToo and Black Lives Matter are indicators of how social media has been able to propel strong social movements.
 The #MeToo movement began with Alyssa Milano’s tweet in 2017, spread like wildfire on Twitter, and thousands of people, including celebrities, came out and shared their experiences of being sexually harassed.
 This gender equality and workplace misconduct debate took flight globally.

-Similarly, #Black Lives Matter, initiated as a hashtag, became a global movement on Twitter and Instagram, resulting in protests, policy discussions, and increased consciousness of racial injustice.
+Similarly, #Black Lives Matter, launched as a hashtag, became global on Twitter and Instagram, driving protests, policy debates, and awareness of racial injustice.

 Social media has also been a source of support groups and online communities, particularly in the mental health space.
 For example, #MentalHealthAwareness on Twitter has brought together people experiencing mental health issues, enabling them to exchange personal stories and tips.